stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 -   After annotating the text, take [critical notes](/resources/open-handbook/chapter-2/) on the text in a separate document.
 These notes will be valuable to you later, when you write your essays.

--   After annotating and taking notes, contribute to [Hive](/resources/hive), our open-source repository of notes, ideas, and questions about our course readings.
+-   After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.

 The following three numbered sections explain each of these assignments in more detail:

-### 1) Annotating Texts
+### I. Annotating Texts

 Rather than use a laptop or tablet to read our course readings, *I ask